AlisonGraham75/JavaScript-Playground/README.md

 - 4-callbacks.js - how to code and use callback functions
 - 5-ES6-objects.js - object destructuring,object property shorthand
 - 6-raw-http.js - How to interact with an http or https response.
+- 7-Express-Web-Frameworks.js - a simple example on how to use Express Web Framework

+## You must download/install NodeJS to run these scripts.
+### Test intallation by running 'node -v' in a terminal